1. Home

 Mayapur

-AM & PM: Explore the village of Mayapur, the headquarters of the ISKCON movement with a new temple comparable in size to the Vatican and largely funded by Alfred B. Ford, the great-grandson of car maker Henry Ford.
+AM & PM: Explore the village of Mayapur, the headquarters of the ISKCON movement with a new temple comparable in size to the Vatican and largely funded by Alfred B. Ford, the great grandson of car maker Henry Ford.
 Meet Krishna followers and walk through the pilgrims’ bazaar.

 Matiari

-Visit the brass-working village of Matiari, a charming riverside village.
+AM & PM: Visit the brass-working village of Matiari, a charming riverside village.
 Interact with the locals of Matiari and witness the whole primitive process of beating out brass water pots and other vessels.
 Continue cruising upstream and time permitting visit the battlefield of Plassey where, in 1757, Robert Clive, the Commander-in-Chief of British India, defeated Siraj-ud-Daulah, the last independent Nawab of Bengal, to change the course of Indian history.
 Moor close to Murshidabad for the night.

 Murshidabad

-This morning, walk to the Khushbagh, a peaceful Mughal-style garden that encloses the tombs of Siraj-ud-Daulah – the last independent Nawab of Bengal – and his family.
+AM: This morning, walk to the Khushbagh, a peaceful Mughal-style Garden that encloses the tombs of Siraj-ud-Daulah – the last independent Nawab of Bengal – and his family.
 Continue a little way upstream to where the great Hazarduari Palace dominates the waterfront.
-Built by an English architect in 1837, the palace hosts an extensive collection of pictures, china, weapons, and other objects.
-Carry on to visit the great Katra Mosque and Nashipara Palace before driving out to see the Katgola Palace.
-Built-in classical Georgian style by rich local merchants, Katgola Palace represents the other side of the coin of the 'White Mughal' period when English and Indian cultures came close to fusion.
-Moor overnight on the riverbank across from town.
+Built by an English architect in 1837, the palace hosts an extensive collection of pictures, china, weapons and other objects.
+Carry on visiting the great Katra Mosque and Nashipara Palace before driving out to see the Katgola Palace.
+Built in classical Georgian style by rich local merchants, Katgola Palace represents the other side of the coin of the 'White Mughal' period when English and Indian cultures came close to fusion.

 Disembarkation